mpritchardESTM/esteemedio.github.io/_drafts/how-your-business-can-benefit-from-remote-hiring.md

 ## The Inevitable Rise of Remote Talent

 Leveraging distributed teams makes perfect sense right now.
-This surge in “telepresence” is helping businesses to [do way more with less](https://esteemed.io/blog/2020/08/04/can-hiring-remote-developers-save-my-agency-money/ "Learn how to save while hiring remotely.").
+This surge in “telepresence” is helping businesses to [do way more with less](https://esteemed.io/blog/2020/08/04/can-hiring-remote-developers-save-my-agency-money/ "Learn how to save while hiring remotely."){:target='_blank'}.

-> “The percentage of workers who say their employer is offering them flex time or remote work options has grown from 39% to 57% in the latest polling, conducted March 30-April 2, 2020.”—[Gallup](https://news.gallup.com/poll/306695/workers-discovering-affinity-remote-work.aspx)
+> “The percentage of workers who say their employer is offering them flex time or remote work options has grown from 39% to 57% in the latest polling, conducted March 30-April 2, 2020.”—[Gallup](https://news.gallup.com/poll/306695/workers-discovering-affinity-remote-work.aspx){:target='_blank'}

 But every business owner knows the true pain points of finding the right hire.
-The costs of recruitment efforts alone are staggering, averaging [$4000 per job in the U.S.](https://hbr.org/2019/05/recruiting)
+The costs of recruitment efforts alone are staggering, averaging [$4000 per job in the U.S.](https://hbr.org/2019/05/recruiting){:target='_blank'}

 Wasted time that could be spent on important projects.
 The slog of recruiting the best candidates for the job from untrusted talent pools and platforms.
 The endless assessments.